QuackAbout.com

 And then get out there and daily walk, bike ride, run, ski, or any other exercise that will help you keep the layers of toxic fat from building around your internal organs.
 Start 2013 with goals you can attain as you become responsible for your own health care.

 That was true at the time of the writing but today we have a professional army and do not need citizens to bring their guns to any war.
-A well regulated militia is provided by the government.
-The rational for the right to bear arms has been obviated by our standing armies.
+A well-regulated militia is provided by the government.
+The rationale for the right to bear arms has been obviated by our standing armies.

-I know that this is not the interpretation given by courts down through history, but just looking at the words this is the common sense interpretation uninfluenced by the gun owners and political forces.
+Just looking at the words, this is the common-sense interpretation uninfluenced by the gun owners and political forces.

 Because religious and theological speculations are not verifiable they should be kept out of civic matters.
 Speculation and superstition have no place in governance.